Health At Every Size HAES ®

-To achieve health, HAES® promotes the practice of behaviours that support health rather than idealising a standardised goal weight to be achieved by weight reduction strategies.
+To achieve ‘health’ (that word itself a highly subjective and loaded idea), HAES® promotes the practice of behaviours that support health rather than idealising a standardised goal weight to be achieved by weight reduction strategies.
 At its core, HAES® is wise, holistic, humanistic, evidence based and is highly compatible with Attuned, Intuitive or Mindful Eating practices.

-Tara has worked in the HAES® paradigm for more than a decade and is continually inspired by the positive effect that this has on her client’s lives and sense of wellbeing.
+Tara has worked in the HAES® paradigm for more than two decades and is continually inspired by the positive effect that this has on her client’s lives and sense of wellbeing.

 What are the key principles of Health At Every Size ® ?

-Why is Health at Every Size ® Important?
+Why is Health at Every Size ® Important in Eating Disorder care?

 As dieting has become the cultural norm we have seen the incidence of eating disorders in the community increase at alarming rates.
 Whilst the development of disordered eating is complex and multi-factorial there is strong consensus amongst eating disorder professionals that the widespread use of dieting in the community is a causal part of this increasing trend.

 HAES® is an extremely important foundational philosophy for the promotion of health that simultaneously works to prevent the development of disordered eating.
 In our current cultural climate steeped in the thin ideal, HAES® offers a much needed circuit breaker that promotes health without endorsing weight loss dieting.